-Alert your customers if their local store is having a sale, and you can send a timely text message based on a customer's specific time zone to ensure they receive their coupon before lunchtime.
+Retailers: you can alert your customers if their local store is having a sale.
+For restaurants where timing is truly of the essence, you can send a timely text message based on a customer's specific time zone to ensure they receive their coupon before lunchtime.

 Send messages to your customers that are aligned with your peak seasonal times or holiday celebrations.
 Consumers appreciate thoughtful notes and best wishes so don’t miss an opportunity to engage with those who always shop with you for their holiday needs.